AndrewRoe34/quick-sched/README.md

   - event     Create a new Event or display all Event data
   - mod       Modify a scheduling item
   - delete    Delete a scheduling item
+  - get       Retrieves Task, Events, or Cards to be displayed

 Scheduling Operations:
   - build     Builds a fresh schedule